jeremyis78/trading/README.md

 Step 4:
 Voila!
 All your trades from the bot are pasted into the active sheet.

+NOTE: The default separator that Excel/Sheets uses when you paste into a sheet is the tab character.
+That's the reason the script's default is TSV output.
+If you use --csv then you'll want to export the data to a file first.
+The reason for this is because commas appear in some fields on the positions page and even though the script puts those fields with commas in them in quotes as the csv standard states (https://datatracker.ietf.org/doc/html/rfc4180), Excel or Sheets doesn't appear to respect quoted fields when you paste data to a sheet.
+See command help for details on outputting to a file.

 ### Open a Terminal
 If you're unfamiliar with running commands like this, try these useful articles: